ly129/midn_gui/README.md

    Public IP: 129.103.12.18

-   Port listening for web application: 5443
+   Port listening for web application: 5443 (firewall / router will forward 5443 to port 443 of 192.168.0.23)

    Port listening for MIDN Computing: 6600 - 6700   ( depends on how many remote sites paticipanted.
 In this sample, we open 6600 only)